|

 The family index is arranged in alphabetical order of Latin family names (with Latin

 species names under each family).
-English family names are also given and should be findable using the site search.
+English family names are also given.

 The "Native species" index is designed to cut out the garden cultivars featured on the